tikv/rfcs/text/2019-11-13-follower-replication.md

 #### MsgBroadcast and Commission

 After the delegate is picked, the leader will prepare a `MsgBroadcast` message which is sent to the delegate.
 A MsgBroadcast just looks like a `MsgAppend` or `MsgSnapshot` to be sent to the delegate, which often only carries entries the delegate needs but also includes a collection of commissions.
-But if some members are requiring entries and others are requiring snapshots, the `MsgBroadcast` be generated with both entries and a snapshot.
+But if some members are requiring entries and others are requiring snapshots, the `MsgBroadcast` with be generated with both entries and a snapshot.
 A *commission* just describes the range of entries or a snapshot that should be sent to the target.
 It looks like:

 ```